ivanruizalcuadrado/k8-ubu18-desk-powecli/README.md

 # k8-ubu18-desk-powecli

-To install run:
+To install run in your master K8:

-kubectl create -f
+kubectl create -f pod-definition.yaml